-In this video, the founder of Wunder Mobility talks about the future of mobility and his business idea (KfW Group/n-tv).
+Video: The founder of Wunder Mobility talks in a video from 2018 about the future of mobility and his business idea (KfW Group/n-tv).
 This video is only available in German.

-Among the customers that Wunder has already found for its digital traffic controller are regional providers such as the Bachstein public transport company in Celle as well as large international corporations – including Tata and Wipro in India, the Japanese Marubeni Group, as well as BMW and Daimler.
-Many car manufacturers are currently in the process of setting up their own smart shuttle services.
+Among the customers already using the Wonder Mobility platform for their digital mobility solutions are regional providers such as Stadtwerke Düsseldorf or RheinEnergie in Cologne, as well as international automotive groups, including Toyota and Mercedes-Benz, but also young, fast-growing companies such as GreenMobility from Copenhagen or Felyx from Amsterdam.
+Many car manufacturers are currently in the process of setting up their own mobility services.
 Because few doubt that the way billions of people travel will change fundamentally in the coming years: the growing rate of urbanisation is pushing traditional urban transport in large cities around the world to its limits; at the same time, e-mobility, networking and (in the future) self-driving cars are creating new services, where sharing is usually more practical and cheaper than owning.

-According to the Digitalauto-Report 2018 by the business consulting firm PwC, almost half of Europeans and two thirds of people in China would be willing to give up their own cars if there were attractive alternatives.
-The market for "Mobility as a Service" is expected to grow to a massive USD 1.3 trillion by 2030 in the USA, Europe and China.
-It's no surprise that investors are pouncing on promising start-ups from this sector: last year alone, according to Bloomberg calculations, venture capitalists poured USD 28 billion into providers of all kinds – whether private taxi brokers, e-scooter rental companies or car sharing services.
+More and more people are ready to change their mobility behaviour.
+In 2018 already, business consulting firm PwC stated in its Digital Auto Report: "Almost half of Europeans and two thirds of people in China would be willing to give up their own cars if there were attractive alternatives."
+It is expected that the market for "Mobility as a Service" in the USA, Europe and China is going to rise to the enormous amount of 1.3 trillion US dollars by 2030.
+It's thus no surprise that investors are pouncing on promising start-ups from this sector: In 2017 alone, according to Bloomberg calculations, venture capitalists poured 28 billion US dollars into providers of all kinds – whether private taxi brokers, e-scooter rental companies or car sharing services.

-Ideally, Wunder should to develop into a supplier like Bosch – "renowned, very profitable and with a positive impact on society," says Froh.
+Ideally, Wunder Mobility intends to develop into a supplier like Bosch – "renowned, very profitable and with a positive impact on society," says Froh.
 If he was only interested in money, he could have sold the company long ago: he's already had a lot of offers.
-But what appeals to him is "the adventure of building something bigger," explains the 35-year-old.
-Froh and his partner Sam Baker, who is responsible for operations as COO, plan to double the current team of 80 employees over the next twelve months.
+But what appeals to him is "the adventure of building something bigger," explains the 37-year-old.
+Froh and his partner Sam Baker, who as the company's president is responsible for operations, plan to further expand the current staff of 150 employees in a sustainable way.

-Wunder has just raised EUR 26 million in new capital to finance its ambitious plans.
-KfW also invested in Wunder early on through the fund of the Berlin venture capitalist Cherry Ventures.
+To date, Wunder Mobility has raised some 60 million euros in new capital to finance its ambitious plans.
+KfW also invested in Wunder Mobility early on through the fund of the Berlin venture capitalist Cherry Ventures.
 "This has helped us to find international investors," says Froh.